Sociotorn/CMSIS_CORE_CMAKE/README.md

-# CMSIS Version 5
+# CMSIS Version 5 Core CMake
+This fork of CMSIS_5 adds CMake support to Core(M).
+This allows for the easy integration of these libraries into a microcontroller project.
+All other components except Driver(which can be used for reference) have been removed as they are unused.
+Support for Core(A) is currently not implemented.

 [![Version](https://img.shields.io/github/v/release/arm-software/CMSIS_5)](https://github.com/ARM-software/CMSIS_5/releases/latest) [![License](https://img.shields.io/github/license/arm-software/CMSIS_5)](https://arm-software.github.io/CMSIS_5/General/html/LICENSE.txt)

 The branch *master* of this GitHub repository contains ![Version](https://img.shields.io/github/v/release/arm-software/CMSIS_5?display_name=release&label=%20&sort=semver).
 The [documentation](http://arm-software.github.io/CMSIS_5/General/html/index.html) is available under http://arm-software.github.io/CMSIS_5/General/html/index.html

-Use [Issues](https://github.com/ARM-software/CMSIS_5#issues-and-labels) to provide feedback and report problems for CMSIS Version 5.

 **Note:** The branch *develop* of this GitHub repository reflects our current state of development and is constantly updated.
 It gives our users and partners contiguous access to the CMSIS development.
 It allows you to review the work and provide feedback or create pull requests for contributions.